robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning.md

 ## Week 1: welcome back

-During the first week of the module you should catch up with your mentor to discuss what you'll be learning in the weeks ahead.
+During the first week of the module you should catch up with your mentor to discuss what you’ll be learning in the weeks ahead.

 Duration: minutes.